RosettaCommons/RFDesign/scripts/README.md

 ## Usage

-After a hallucination run, first generate a relaxed model with sidechains:
+After a hallucination or inpainting run, first generate a relaxed model with sidechains:

     ./trf_relax.sh FOLDER